Artichoke Extract Benefits For Mind And Body

 What's so special about luteolin?
 It stops an unwelcome guest in your brain called PDE4.
 Too much PDE4 is harmful because it disrupts another vital player, cAMP.
 Think of cAMP as a messenger that helps brain cells talk to each other.

-Now, cAMP comes from adenosine triphosphate (ATP), the fuel for every cell in your body. cAMP is essential for brain cell growth and connects brain cells in a special way known as Long-Term Potentiation (LTP).
+Now, cAMP comes from adenosine triphosphate (ATP), the fuel for every cell in your body. cAMP is essential for brain cell growth and connects brain cells in a unique way known as Long-Term Potentiation (LTP).
 LTP is crucial for helping us learn and remember things.

 Artichoke Extract comes to the rescue by putting the brakes on PDE4, letting cAMP do its job better.
 In other words, it clears the way for more effective brain signaling and amplifies it.
 [2]